cmugpi/gpi-labs/trainerlab/README.md

 If you're SSH'd into the UNIX machines, you'll need to get this `handin.zip` off of the UNIX machines and onto your actual computer.
 You'll probably want to use `scp` to do that.
-Run the following command from your local computer to 'securely copy' `handin.zip` from your UNIX machine to the Downloads folder on your local computer. :
+Run the following command from your local computer to 'securely copy' `handin.zip` from your UNIX machine to the Downloads folder on your local computer:

 	scp andrew:~/private/gpi-labs/trainerlab/handin.zip ~/Downloads